ArnoldHueteG/jupyter-docker/Readme.md

 ### 1.2 Choose an instance Type

-A micro instance is enough for the initial setup.
+A small instance is enough for the initial setup.

 ![choose_instance_type](images/launch_ec2_2_choose_instance_type.png)